 Range: Ohio south to Florida, west to North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Tennessee, New Mexico, Mexico.
 Favourite flowers include, milkweeds, asters, thistles, goldenrods, Eupatorium, clovers.

 Body lengths in mm, queen 18 - 22, males 15 - 17.
 Wings are smoky brown.
-This bumblebee is a cuckoo of Bombus pennsylvanicus, and is now rare.
+This bumblebee is a cuckoo of Bombus pensylvanicus, and is now rare and possibly extinct.